iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 outputs don't remain in the workspace.

 Subsequent uses of `dvc exp run` will continue from the latest checkpoint (using the latest cached versions of all outputs).

-You can list previous checkpoints with `dvc exp show`.
-To resume from a previous checkpoint, you must first `dvc exp apply` it before using `dvc exp run`.
+To resume from a previous checkpoint (list them with `dvc exp show`), you must first `dvc exp apply` it before the `dvc exp run`.
 For `--queue` or `--temp` runs, use `--rev` to specify the checkpoint to continue from.

 Alternatively, use `--reset` to start over (discards previous checkpoints and their outputs).
 This is useful for re-training ML models, for example.

 > Note that queuing an experiment that uses checkpoints implies `--reset`,
 > unless a `--rev` is provided (refer to the previous section).

-### How are checkpoints captured?

-Instead of a single commit, checkpoint experiments have multiple commits under the custom Git reference (in `.git/refs/exps`), similar to a branch.